 Ben Webster – Stormy Weather (ORGM-1065)

-There are some that say the creative apex of Ben Webster’s career took place while he was recording for Black Lion in the 60’s.
+Some say the creative apex of Ben Webster’s career took place while he was recording for Black Lion in the ’60s.
 I would have to agree.
 Stormy Weather was recorded just after his move to Europe.
 With Kenny Drew, Niels Pedersen, and Alex Riel backing him, Ben Webster marched through two originals and seven standards for this release.
 For the novice Jazz fan, Ben Webster will often be overlooked.
 Take this as an opportunity to buck that trend.
-The 45rpm edition, with the die-cut, gatefold jacket is nothing short of vinyl porn.
+The 45rpm edition, with the die-cut gatefold jacket, is nothing short of vinyl porn.

 Earl Hines – Tour de Force (ORGM-2086)

 Yes, it’s true, I’ve saved the best for last.
 The legendary Earl “Fatha” Hines is finally getting his due with this long-overdue reissue.
 I have to commend Org Music for giving Earl Hines the spotlight with their ultimate reissue of Tour de Force.
 Recorded in New York City in 1972, this set finds an older Hines at the peak of his ever-rampant creativity, perpetually breathing new life into old standards and making them new once again.
 This release beautifully illustrates the wonder of Org Music’s Black Lion Reissue series.
 Andrew Rossiter and his team have done an incredible job of interweaving themselves, and their brand, with that of Black Lion.
 I am of the opinion that in doing so, they have left themselves in some pretty exclusive company.
 I am truly looking forward to what Org Music has in store for us in the future.
 As for Tour de Force….this is the release that got me into piano drive Jazz, and I think if you listen, it will have the same effect on you.
 Dig it!